 Today, digitisation is one of the most important resources that companies have at their disposal.
 Business digitisation has become crucial to ensuring the proper performance of normal work activities, including the detection of attendance, which in today’s context is taking place more and more online.

-Factorial is a cloud solution that manages, among other things, the detection of employee attendance in a simple and accurate way, allowing you to wave goodbye to clock-in badges and Excel sheets that only waste time.
+Factorial is a cloud solution that manages, among other things, the detection of employee attendance in a simple and accurate way.
+This allows you to say goodbye to clock-in badges and Excel sheets that only waste time.

 Thanks to Factorial it is possible to:

-- Detect the hours worked by employees: both managers and employees will be able to view working hours in a few clicks, monitor shifts, check holidays and absences and enter any comments.
+- Detect the hours worked by employees.
+Both managers and employees will be able to view working hours in a few clicks.
+Furthermore, they can monitor shifts, check holidays and absences and enter any comments.

-- Sign and approve employee hours: approving employee hours will be easy thanks to the digital signature, thus allowing you to speed up the sending of payslips.
+- Sign and approve employee hours.
+Approving employee hours will be easy thanks to the digital signature!
+This will allow you to speed up the sending of payslips.

-- Allowing stamping via QR code and facial recognition: with a simple barcode, or simply by framing their face within the smartphone, employees will be able to clock in and out in just a few seconds.
+- Allowing stamping via QR code and facial recognition.
+Using a simple barcode, or face recognition on a smartphone, employees will be able to clock in and out in just a few seconds.